 The Multi-strand prestressing system being considered here consists of 12, 15mm diameter strands that give a nominal area of 1800mm2.
 For simplicity only a single tendon is modelled in the top slab and this will be given the properties of two tendons, i.e. an area of 3600mm2

-- Enter the attribute name as Top Strand Properties and click the Create button - Enter the tendon area as 3600 - Change the name to Web Strand Properties and press create - Enter the tendon area as 1800 - Accept the defaults for the remaining properties by clicking the Next button.
+- Enter the attribute name as Top Strand Properties - Enter the tendon area as 3600 - Accept the defaults for the remaining properties - Click Apply